Skip to main content

 Since direct evidence is not always available, the prosecution may rely heavily on circumstantial evidence that implies guilt through reasoning and inferences.
 For example, being in possession of recently stolen property without a reasonable explanation can indicate involvement in the theft.

-Working with a Criminal Defense Attorney to Defend Against Theft
+Working with Minnesota Criminal Defense Attorneys to Defend Against Theft

 If you are facing allegations of theft, having an experienced criminal defense attorney on your side can make all the difference.